- Normal precautions

 For up to date information on which international flight routes are operating, please see the following links for airports in Turkey:

+See here for information and guidance from WHO and the Turkish Ministry of Health COVID-19 web page (Turkish / English).
 To access the Turkish Ministry of Health COVID-19 Telephone Hotline (Turkish / English / Arabic), please dial 184.

 We strongly advise against all travel within 10 kilometres of the border between Turkey and Syria and to Diyarbakir city.
 We advise against all but essential travel to the remaining areas of the provinces of Diyarbakir, Gaziantep, Hatay, Kilis, Mardin, Şanliurfa and Sirnak.
 In addition, we recommend against all but essential travel to all areas of Siirt, Tunceli and Hakkari provinces.